Want A Thriving Business? …Focus On Omnichannel Customer Experience!

 Seeking digital excellence in both customer frontend and technical backend.
 One part of the solution was to set up new interactions while expanding on product details.
 The other part was to deliver these experiences through leading-edge technology.

-To better connect consumer and product, Nike also launched an adaptive environment which engages the consumer respective to their journey.
-Three custom built multi-user, multi-touch terminals expanded the brand experience with product information and online purchasing options.
+To better connect consumers and products, Nike also launched an adaptive environment that engages the consumer respective to their journey.
+Three custom-built multi-user, multi-touch terminals expanded the brand experience with product information and online purchasing options.

 They have continued focusing on groups and analyzing users matching with their concept while strengthening insight into today’s consumer expectations.